 When you work on a very large and commercial project, you have to give your completed project on time with maximum accuracy.
 Knowing shortcuts becomes a plus point for you and helps you make your reputed position in your working area.

 There are four viewports working areas in 3D max software that are Top viewport, Front viewport, Left viewport, and the last one is Perspective viewport.
 We can choose any one of them for drawing our model at any time.

-For using shortcut here, first of all we need to draw some objects in our viewport.
+For using shortcuts here, first of all, we need to draw some objects in our viewport.

 - Select All Shortcut: It is used to select all objects present in our model.
-To select all objects at the same time press Ctrl + A on the keyboard, all selection can be seen in the form of sky blue line around the selected object.
+To select all objects at the same time, press Ctrl + A on the keyboard; all selection can be seen in the form of a sky blue line around the selected object.

 To deselect, press Ctrl + D on the keyboard.

 - Toggle Lock Shortcut: It is used to select an individual object and lock our selection to this object.
-After activating this option we will not able to select any other object at the same time.
-Press the Spacebar key on the keyboard, for activating this option click on the object which you want to lock.
+After activating this option, we will not be able to select any other object at the same time.
+Press the Spacebar key on the keyboard; click on the object you want to lock for activating this option.

-- WireFrame Mode Shortcut: Press F3 on the keyboard for wireframe mode of the object.
+- WireFrame Mode Shortcut: Press F3 on the keyboard for the wireframe mode of the object.

 Again press F3 on the keyboard for returning in the shaded mode of the object.

-- Shortcut to Select any Object with the Name: We can select any object with name also.
-For selecting Press H on the keyboard.
+- Shortcut to Select any Object with the Name: We can select any object with a name also for selecting Press H on the keyboard.
 A dialog box will open with the name Select From Scene title.

 Click on the object name to select it.

-For the next shortcut, we will click on the box model to select and right-click on it, a drop-down dialog box will open, go on Convert to option.
-Click on Convert to Editable poly option.
+For the next shortcut, we will click on the box model to select and right-click on it; a drop-down dialog box will open, go on the Convert to option.
+Click on the Convert to Editable poly option.